Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Tilex (non-bleach version) lifted some of the rust stains from my ceramic shower tile, but it worked the best for removing the rust stains from my bathtub.
 I have an acrylic bathtub that can only be cleaned with certain products, with Tilex being one of the products recommended by the manufacturer.

-I spray my shower walls and tub frequently with this product to prevent accumulation of mineral deposits.
+I spray my shower walls and tub frequently with this product to prevent the accumulation of mineral deposits.
+This product also works great for cleaning hard water stains in toilets.
+I use the bleach-free version of this cleaner, which is becoming more difficult to find.

 4. Bar Keepers Friend for Shower Glass

 In a house with hard water, keeping glass shower doors clean is difficult.
-After only a couple showers, the glass starts to get cloudy from the iron in the water and the salt from my water softener.
+After only a couple of showers, the glass starts to get cloudy from the iron in the water and the salt from my water softener.
 If I could go back in time, I never would have installed glass shower doors in my bathroom.
+They are hard to maintain.

 I first tried cleaning my shower glass with Windex, but that didn't work at all.
-With glass, you have to be careful because certain cleaners can etch the glass and ruin it. was recommended to me by a friend who also has glass shower doors.
-Bar Keepers Friend
+With glass, you have to be careful because certain cleaners can etch the glass and ruin it.
+Bar Keepers Friend was recommended to me by a friend who also has glass shower doors and uses it.

 To remove the water staining from your shower glass with this product, simply wet the shower door with water first, apply the cleanser, wipe the surface with a non-scratch sponge and rinse.